Aftaputra/Microscope-OF/apidocs/dev/webapp.md

 (changing `myhostname` to the correct host name.)

+**Note:** If you have performance issues with lag this can depend on mdns speed for your setup.
+To avoid mdns overload `VITE_MICROSCPOPE_HOST` with the IP address rather than the host name.

 # Javascript: Formatting and linting

 To enforce code style we and quality we use ESLint and Prettier.
 Both can be run together with the same command.